 To effectively guarantee transparency, information is available, accessible and disseminated among the stakeholders.
 Specifically, for the Zambézia ER program the most used way to share information including opportunities to participate in project activities, consultations and project performance results has been the Zambézia Multi-Stakeholders Landscape Forum (MSLF).

-Investment activities compliant with the environmental and social safeguards

-The four WB projects in the program area include the following activities: (i) Integration of rural households into sustainable agriculture and forest-based value chains, (ii) restoring degraded areas, (iii) land delimitation and tenure regularization, (iv) establishment of new planted forests, and (v) promotion of agro-forestry systems.
+Investment activities compliant with the environmental and social safeguards sustainable agriculture and forest-based value chains, (ii) restoring degraded areas, (iii) land delimitation and tenure regularization, (iv) establishment of new planted forests, and (v) promotion of agro-forestry systems.